 • adjust as needed for best results

-and you’ll be flying.
+and soon enough, you’ll be flying.

 Did you know our app has a fasting tracker and a place to track your activity?
-Try our SIMPLE quiz, and we can help you spread your wings with both.
+Try our Simple quiz, and we can help you spread your wings with both.

 Frequently asked questions about intermittent fasting and exercise